wso2/docs-is/en/docs/develop/idp-session-extender-endpoint.md

 If session extension has been successful, a `200 OK` response will be returned.

-If session extension has failed, the response could be as follows.
+If session extension has failed, the response could be one of the following.

 | Response status code  |  Error code  | Description                                      |
 |-----------------------|--------------|--------------------------------------------------|